subsite/snapshotbackup/README.md

 **Sample pull backup setup:**
-- Create a dedicated backup user or set a password for user 'backup' if it already exists.
+- On client: Create a dedicated backup user or set a password for user 'backup' if it already exists.
 You can use a long randomly generated password and forget it after uploading the key.
+Note: the existing backup user doesn't have a shell on all systems, so if ssh throws "This account is currently not available", you need to create the shell with `[root@client]:# chsh -s /bin/bash backup`
-- Make sure the backup user can log in using ssh key authentication (do ssh-keygen, ssh-copy-id backup@client, etc).
-- You might need to ssh-keygen for root@server and ssh-copy-id to backup@client as well.
+- On server: Make sure the backup user can log in using ssh key authentication (do ssh-keygen, ssh-copy-id backup@client, etc).
+You might need to ssh-keygen for root@server and ssh-copy-id to backup@client as well.
-- Set up the backup command to run in cron (as root).
+- On server: Set up the backup command to run in cron (as root).

 **Examples**